PalEON-Project/met_regional/README.md

 	— bias_corr_original is Jackie’s version that still had a jump in the CRUNCEP splice
 4. fix_precip/ contains scripts and NADP precip data used to correct the precipitation frequency distribution for Phase 1a and 1b bias-corrected output
-5. phase1a_met_drivers_v4/ is the most recent version - this one is bias-corrected and the precipitation is adjusted to the disturibution from the NADP dataset.
+5. phase1a_met_drivers_v4.1/ is the most recent version - this one is bias-corrected and the precipitation is adjusted to the disturibution from the NADP dataset.
-6. phase1b_met_regional_v2/ contains the final version of the regional met drivers with all corrections from Phase 1a applied.
+6. phase1b_met_regional_v2.1/ contains the final version of the regional met drivers with all corrections from Phase 1a applied.
 7. phase1a/1b_old_met_releases/ is a directory that contains old met releases. v1 is the original down-scaled output, and for Phase 1a, v2 is after timestamps are corrected, v3 is after bias-correction, and v4 is after precipitation correction.

 The processing code steps occurred in the following order:
+(CR note: there are several ways these functions could be parallelized in the future to speed things up)
 1. Bias-correct the CCSM4 ANN down-scaled output with bias_correct.sh, writing the files to bias_corr/regional_monthly/ — these scripts require that you load cdo/1.6.3rc2  (module load cdo/1.6.3rc2)
 	- NOTE: psurf & wind do not get bias-correct
 	— NOTE: qair has separate script because it requires a different correction method
 2. Split files back into monthly using format_bias_output.sh (requires cdo/1.6.3rc2)
 3. Copy CCSM4 files (surf, wind) and CRUNCEP files (all vars) into final_output folder that houses the current regional data using copy_ccsm4.sh and copy_cruncep.sh
-4. Use add_met_leap.R to add leap years to February months by repeating Feb 28th.
+4. Use add_met_leap_regional.R to add leap years to February months by repeating Feb 28th.
-5. Use rewrite_timestamps.R to rewrite the timestamps and to make sure they are continuous days since 0850-01-01
+5. Use rewrite_timestamps.R (sub submit_rewrite_timestamps.sh) to rewrite the timestamps and to make sure they are continuous days since 0850-01-01
-6. Use fix_precip/fix_precip.R (for Phase 1a) or fix_precip_regional.R (for Phase 1b) to correct the
-precipitation distributions based on the 30-year daily measured precipitation at NADP sites (fix_precip/nadp/).
+	— these get written to corr_timestamp, so you need to make this folder & sub-folders for each variable
 7. Extract sites from regional bias-corrected files to bias_corr/regional_monthly/sites/ with bias_corr/regional_monthly/parse_sites.sh
 	 — these scripts require you to load nco/4.3.4 (module load nco/4.3.4)
+6. Precip Fix
+	6a) Format the price adjustment using fix_precip/format_nadp.R 6b) Use fix_precip/fix_precip_sites.R (for Phase 1a) or fix_precip_regional.R (for Phase 1b) to correct the
+precipitation distributions based on the 30-year daily measured precipitation at NADP sites (fix_precip/nadp/).
+	— NOTE: The region adjust will take 1.5+ days to run — NOTE: current scripts will require you to move the precipf_corr to precipf (precipf becomes precipf_orig) — NOTE: something is weird with the final adjusted precipf in 1900, so in the next step we will replace ALL VARIABLES in 1900 with the met from 1899.
+We need to move everything as a unit so the met files work together & we don’t have a sunny, rainy day with low humidity.
+8. Compress files & do some house keeping (moving & renaming files) using compress_files.sh